 C.S.
-Drury is a writer, director and musician based in New Orleans.
-He received a degree in Public and Community Service Studies from Providence College and has worked in the fields of film, theatre, music, education, civic engagement, and community development.
+Drury is a writer, director and producer based in New Orleans.
+He graduated from Providence College and has worked in the fields of film, theatre, music, education, civic engagement, and community development.
 He studied theatre arts at The Kennedy Center for the Performing Arts in Washington, D.C., The American Conservatory Theatre in San Francisco, CA, and the Herbert Berghof Studio and Labyrinth Theatre in New York City.

-His book The Light Inside: Welcome to the World of Spirit details his pilgrimage around the world studying and practicing with some of the great wisdom teachers and traditions.
+His book The Light Inside: Welcome to the World of Spirit details his pilgrimage around the globe to study and practice with many of the great wisdom teachers and traditions.

 C.S. is the principal songwriter for Septiles, an art/music collaboration with actress, Mickey Sumner.
 Parts one and two of their three-part album series are currently available on all digital music platforms.

 Production credits include Students Turn for A Change, (producer) distributed by American Public Television, Ravens (writer, director, producer, editor), The Engagement (writer, director, producer, editor), Empty (director), and the new television serial drama, High Court, set in a fictional U.S. Supreme Court (co-creator and writer).